-Flaxseed is an outstanding source of protein and fiber that works against various types of cancers and also play an important role in improving the reproductive process among females.
-It is also good for eyes, hair and skin and helps in keeping the intestines healthy.
+Flaxseed is an outstanding source of protein and fiber that works against various types of cancers and also plays an important role in improving the reproductive process among females.
+It is also good for eyes, hair, and skin and helps in keeping the intestines healthy.
 Flaxseeds have been found to protect against dozens of life-threatening health conditions.

-Rich in Phytochemicals: Flaxseed is rich in phytochemicals that act as antioxidants, which prevent and fight cancer.
+Flaxseed is rich in phytochemicals that act as antioxidants, which prevent and fight cancer.
 Omega-3 fatty acids have been proved to reduce the risk of breast, prostate, ovarian, and colon cancer.
-Flax seed supplements were also able to reduce melanoma tumors (skin cancer) by as much as 63%
+Flaxseed supplements were also able to reduce melanoma tumors (skin cancer) by as much as 63%

-Boosts Immunity: The alpha linolenic acid and the lignans found in flaxseed boost the immune response in the body and prevent against inflammatory diseases such as rheumatoid arthritis, psoriasis, and the autoimmune disorder lupus.
+The alpha-linolenic acid and the lignans found in flaxseed boost the immune response in the body and prevent inflammatory diseases such as rheumatoid arthritis, psoriasis, and the autoimmune disorder lupus.

-Beneficial for Dieters: Flaxseed forms an essential part of many diet programmes, since it keeps blood sugar levels in check.
+Flaxseed forms an essential part of many diet programs, since it keeps blood sugar levels in check.
 Being rich in fiber, it keeps the stomach full and avoids the intake of surplus calories through overeating.

 The ALA in flax can help protect the lining of the digestive tract and maintain GI health.
 It has been shown to be beneficial for people suffering from Crohn’s disease or other digestive ailments, as it can help reduce gut inflammation Flax is also very high in soluble and insoluble fiber which can also improve digestive health and is one of the highest magnesium foods in the world.The fiber found in flaxseeds provides food for friendly bacteria in your colon that can help cleanse waste from your system.

-Flaxseeds are Gluten-Free: Using flax is a great way to naturally replace gluten-containing grains which are inflammatory where flax is anti-inflammatory.
-So, flax seeds are great for those who have Celiac disease or have a gluten-sensitivity.
+Using flax is a great way to naturally replace gluten-containing grains which are inflammatory where flax is anti-inflammatory.
+So, flax seeds are great for those who have Celiac disease or have gluten sensitivity.